top of page

 Palliative Care

-In rural parts of resource-poor countries, where healthcare is inaccessible, cancer diagnoses are often made late, when the cancer is well advanced, or not at all, making each case devastating.
+In rural parts of resource-poor countries, where healthcare is inaccessible, diagnoses of non-communicable diseases, such as cancer, are often made late or not at all, making each case devastating.
 The cost of travelling for tests and often futile treatment can add up to a crippling debt for families.
 EMMS International has established itself as an expert in palliative care.
 It has seen specialist services developed, improved access to essential medicines, established degree-level training programmes and worked with governments to ensure palliative care is a recognised healthcare priority.

 Your support means care doesn’t stop when there isn’t a cure.